angeldzzz23/Swiper/README.md

 # Swiper
-It is a not so unique app that matches users using firebase.
+It is a not so unique matching app that matches users using firebase.
-**Objectives**

 **Preview**